ecampana/borrow-my-style/README.md

 <img src="images/lr coefficient size and rental price high relative to moderate.jpg" width="202" height="141" />
 </div>

 One last observations to make is that there is a noticeable mismatch between apparal sizes offered by lenders and those sizes sought by renters.

-In all is cases, the magnitude of the regression coefficient for apparel size was comparable to coefficient of the other features.
+The magnitude of the regression coefficient for apparel size was comparable to the coefficient of other features.
 If lenders offered smaller sizes the chances of an item renting will improve in comparison to low performing inventory.
-This is not as true between high moderate performing inventory where item size does not seem to make much of a difference as suggested by the small regression coefficient.
+This is not as true between high and moderate performing inventory where item size does not seem to make much of a difference, as suggested by the very small regression coefficient.